-- All forms of academic dishonesty (including cheating, plagiarism, or forgery). - Theft, deliberate destruction, damage, misuse, or abuse of private or public property. - 3 Physical abuse (including sexual abuse and all other forms of violence) of another person. - Verbal abuse (including threats of violence and the use of discriminatory language, hate language, ethnic slurs, or personal insults) of another person. - Intimidation, harassment, coercion, or any other behavior that endangers the physical or psychological health of another person. - Bringing dangerous items such as firearms or other weapons onto NCC's campus or into an affiliate's facility. - 7 Inappropriate behavior that causes a disruption of academic, administrative, or business activities. - Bringing children, guests, or animals onto the NCC campus while attending a class session or a formal meeting with an NCC staff or faculty member. - Pailure to follow instructions from NCC staff or faculty who are acting within the scope of their employment at NCC. - The use of any tobacco-based products or devices indoors while on the NCC campus or at an affiliate's facility. - The possession of, the use of, or being under the influence of alcohol, marijuana, medical marijuana, or other controlled substances while on NCC's campus or at an affiliates' facility. - Regardless of state law, medical marijuana remains illegal under federal law.
-Use of marijuana can negatively impact students' eligibility to file for financial aid. - Violation of health and safety rules and regulations while on the NCC campus or at an affiliate's facility. - Improper use of e-mail and Internet access, including violation of federal software piracy regulations. - Inappropriate use of cell phones, smartwatches, or mobile devices while on the NCC campus or at an affiliate's facility. - Unauthorized presence in or forcible entry into the NCC campus or at an affiliate's facility.
+- All forms of academic dishonesty (including cheating, plagiarism, or forgery). - nisuse, or abuse of private or public property. - and all other forms of violence) of another person. - nce and the use of discriminatory language, hate language, her person. - r any other behavior that endangers the physical or - ns or other weapons onto NCC's campus or into an affiliate's - sruption of academic, administrative, or business activities. - nto the NCC campus while attending a class session or a ulty member. - staff or faculty who are acting within the scope of their - ts or devices indoors while on the NCC campus or at an - nder the influence of alcohol, marijuana, medical marijuana, NCC's campus or at an affiliates' facility. - narijuana remains illegal under federal law.
+Use of marijuana eligibility to file for financial aid. - I regulations while on the NCC campus or at an affiliate's - ss, including violation of federal software piracy regulations. - Inappropriate use of cell phones, smartwatches, or mobile devices while on the NCC campus or at